MemDLM: Memory-Enhanced DLM Training: Experiments

 \subsection{Main Results: Long-Context Information Retrieval}

-Information retrieval in extended contexts, commonly evaluated as "Needle-in-a-Haystack" (NIAH), poses a significant challenge for DLMs.
-In standard models, retrieving a specific "needle" relies entirely on token-level attention over thousands of irrelevant "haystack" tokens.
-As the context length grows, the attention mechanism becomes increasingly diluted.
-During the sequential generation of the response, relying purely on this vast, uncompressed token-space context often leads to incorrect or hallucinated outputs.

-We evaluate models on the RULER benchmark (focusing on the most challenging sub-tasks: Multi-Value, Variable Tracking, Common Words Extraction) and the BABILong long-context benchmark, scaling context lengths from 1K up to 8K tokens.
+Needle-in-a-Haystack retrieval is challenging for DLMs because the model must preserve a small amount of task-relevant information across long token-space contexts.
+We evaluate RULER (Multi-Value, Variable Tracking, and Common Words Extraction) and BABILong.

-As shown in \cref{tab:niah}, MemDLM consistently improves over the baseline MDLM across both backbones, with especially clear gains on the more challenging long-context settings.
-Crucially, even the \textit{Train-Only} variant yields strong improvements, showing that the main benefit is not solely due to re-running the inner loop at inference time.
-Instead, simulating denoising with fast weights during training appears to improve the base model's context representations and reduce the burden of preserving local information purely in token space.
-Enabling the inner loop at inference time then provides an additional prompt-specific adaptation step.
-For example, on the LLaDA-MoE backbone, MemDLM improves RULER Variable Tracking at 8K from $78.8\%$ to $95.8\%$, while on LLaDA2.1 it improves BABILong at 8K from $47.4\%$ to $57.0\%$.
+As shown in \cref{tab:niah}, MemDLM consistently improves over Standard MDLM across both backbones, especially at longer contexts.
+Crucially, the \textit{Train-Only} variant already yields large gains, indicating that the main benefit is induced during training rather than coming solely from re-running the inner loop at inference.
+For example, on LLaDA-MoE, MemDLM improves RULER Variable Tracking at 8K from $78.8\%$ to $95.8\%$, while on LLaDA2.1 it improves BABILong at 8K from $47.4\%$ to $57.0\%$.
+Re-enabling the inner loop at inference then provides an additional prompt-specific adaptation effect, which we interpret as \emph{in-weight retrieval}.

-These results provide strong evidence for the efficacy of Parametric Memory.
-The strong \textit{Train-Only} results suggest that memory-aware training already teaches the base model to form more robust long-context representations.
-When the inner loop is additionally applied over the prompt at inference time, MemDLM gains a more explicit prompt-conditioned memory pathway.
-We interpret this extra inference-time effect as an \emph{in-weight retrieval} mechanism, which further helps the model mitigate the token-level attention bottleneck during generation.

-\paragraph{Length extrapolation via Parametric Memory.} To further probe the robustness of this mechanism, we evaluate the LLaDA-MoE backbone beyond its native 8K context setting and test NIAH retrieval at 16K and 32K context lengths.
-As shown in \cref{tab:niah_extrapolation}, absolute performance drops for all methods as the context becomes substantially longer, but MemDLM continues to improve over the baseline even in this extrapolation regime.
-This suggests that Parametric Memory does not merely fit the training context range; it also helps preserve useful long-context representations when the model is pushed beyond the lengths emphasized during training.
+\paragraph{Length extrapolation via Parametric Memory.} To probe robustness beyond the native 8K setting, we evaluate LLaDA-MoE at 16K and 32K.
+As shown in \cref{tab:niah_extrapolation}, performance drops for all methods as context grows, but MemDLM continues to improve over the baseline even in this extrapolation regime, suggesting that Parametric Memory helps preserve useful long-context representations beyond the lengths emphasized during training.